ApprenticeAI/frapy/docs/topics/request-response.rst

     .. attribute:: Request.meta

         A dict that contains arbitrary metadata for this request.
-This dict is empty for new Requests, and is usually  populated by different Scrapy components (extensions, middlewares, etc).
+This dict is empty for new Requests, and is usually  populated by different Frapy components (extensions, middlewares, etc).
 So the data contained in this dict depends on the extensions you have enabled.

-        See :ref:`topics-request-meta` for a list of special meta keys recognized by Scrapy.
+        See :ref:`topics-request-meta` for a list of special meta keys recognized by Frapy.

         This dict is :doc:`shallow copied <library/copy>` when the request is cloned using the ``copy()`` or ``replace()`` methods, and can also be